From Prompt Engineering to Context Engineering: The Skill Didn't Die. It Got Harder.

 A Discipline Named for Its Most Visible Technique

-Look at the technical papers and the direction was obvious from the start.
-Chain-of-Thought Prompting, Google Brain, January 2022, was already asking what gets shown to the model, not how to phrase the request.
-Eight exemplars of step-by-step reasoning turned a 540-billion-parameter model into state-of-the-art on GSM8K, beating fine-tuned GPT-3 with a verifier.
+The papers showed the direction from the start.
+Chain-of-Thought Prompting, Google Brain, January 2022, was about what gets shown to the model, not how to phrase the request: eight exemplars of step-by-step reasoning turned a 540-billion-parameter model into state-of-the-art on GSM8K.
 ReAct, Princeton and Google, October 2022 — the first widely-cited agent pattern — interleaved reasoning traces with tool outputs.
 That's not a prompt.
 That's an information architecture.
-By May 2023, Tree of Thoughts took GPT-4 on the Game of 24 from four percent to seventy-four percent — not by finding magic words, but by structuring the search space the model navigated.
+By May 2023, Tree of Thoughts took GPT-4 on the Game of 24 from four percent to seventy-four percent by structuring the search space, not finding magic words.
+Even Anthropic's own 2023 guides recommended XML tags, scratchpads, and placing instructions at the end of long prompts — context architecture dressed as prompt advice.

 The Frankenstein Prompt Ceiling

-Stanford shipped DSPy in October 2023 on this premise: "existing LM pipelines are typically implemented using hard-coded prompt templates, i.e. lengthy strings discovered via trial and error."
-Their solution was to automate the whole thing.
-The implicit argument is almost unkind: if prompting were tractable for complex pipelines, you would not need to automate it.
+The deepest break: prompts were designed for a clean slate; agents inherit everything.
+Identical prompt, different context, catastrophically different behaviour.
+The prompt was never really the variable.
+Stanford shipped DSPy in October 2023 on exactly that premise — "existing LM pipelines are typically implemented using hard-coded prompt templates, i.e. lengthy strings discovered via trial and error" — and automated the whole thing.
+The implicit argument is almost unkind: if prompting were tractable for complex pipelines, you wouldn't need to automate it.

 The Naming Moment — June 2025